vike256/vike256/crypto.md

 Crypto is a great way to accept donations since the fees are very low.
-DM me in Discord if you have any questions or would like to pay with a crypto currency not listed here.
+Contact me if you have any questions or would like to donate with a crypto currency not listed here.

 BTC: `bc1q39wcjfja6y8kac0daca2mn7k0gmenqyasywyt3`